VincentCa/videogeneration/text-to-image/README.md

 # Text To Image Synthesis

+> This readme and code are taken from https://github.com/zsdonghao/text-to-image

 This is an experimental tensorflow implementation of synthesizing images.
 The images are synthesized using the GAN-CLS Algorithm from the paper [Generative Adversarial Text-to-Image Synthesis][2].
 This implementation is built on top of the excellent [DCGAN in Tensorflow][3].